deepcurator/DCC/demo/run_all_modalities/README.md

 Model files for text2graph (text2graph_models.zip) and image2graph (image2graph_models.zip) modules are provided.
 These zips need to be extracted to a folder and its path need to be updated as the MODEL_PATH variable in the conf/conf.yaml file.
 We recommend to use a "Models" folder at the same level as "src' and "demo" folders.

 ### Ontology
 Download and place the ontology file named DeepSciKG.nt into a folder of your choice and update its path in the ONTOLOGY_PATH variable in the conf/conf.yaml file.
-We recommend to use a "Ontology" folder at the same level as "src" and "demo" folders.
+We recommend to use an "Ontology" folder at the same level as "src" and "demo" folders.

 # Acknowledgement
 This material is based upon work supported by the Defense Advanced Research Projects Agency (DARPA) under Agreement No. HR00111990010